costapt/costapt.github.io/_posts/2016-07-09-batch-norm-alt.markdown

 ```

 This method is about 2 times faster than the one presented on the previous post.
-It might not seem much, when we are talking about training deep neural networks
+It might not seem much, but when we are talking about deep neural networks
 that may take weeks to train, every little improvement in the end makes a huge
 difference.